spiffe/spiffe/standards/SPIFFE_Broker_API.md

 Some references — such as the process ID — are only meaningful and discoverable on the local node.
 Clients MUST ensure that local references are not sent to remote Broker API servers, and deployments MUST ensure servers do not receive requests originating from outside the node they run on.
 This mitigates situations where a Broker requests credentials with a process ID from a different node, where that process ID is used by a different workload.

-Object references (such as `KubernetesObjectReference`) are valid across the control plane that owns the referenced object — for example, anywhere within the same Kubernetes cluster — and MAY be sent across the network within that scope.
-Object references MUST NOT be honored by a server bound to a different control plane (e.g., a different cluster); servers MUST reject object references that name a control plane they do not serve.
+Similar applies to the `KubernetesObjectReference`.
+It is only valid within the Kubernetes Control Plane that owns the referenced object and the Broker API can only be used for references within a single Control Plane.

 ### 3.1.3 Builtin Reference Types